tda-homcloud/homcloud-website/source/install-guide/install_guide_for_M1Mac.en.html.md

     Optimal Volume ... ok
     PyVista 3D drawing (close the pop-up window)... ok

 The installation is now complete!
+Enjoy with HomCloud!

+## 8. Try HomCloud's tutorial

+Let's try HomCloud's tutorial in your environment.
+Download [python-tutorial.zip](/download/python-tutorial.zip) and extract it in the `homcloud` directory.

+After entering the virtual environment, type the following to start Jupyter:

+    jupyter notebook

+You can start tutorials here.
+The `pointcloud` tutorial is best to start HomCloud.